 Element Admission Completion

-Recommendation(s) Yes No • Yes No
+Recommendation(s) • Yes No Yes No

-Essay or personal statement • Yes No Yes No
+Essay or personal statement Yes No Yes No

-Interview Yes No Yes No
+Interview • Yes No Yes No

 Other Specify: Yes No Yes No

 Dispositional evaluations

-What is the minimum GPA required for admission into the program?
-(Leave blank if above.) you indicated that a minimum GF 'A is not required in the table

-.
 What is the minimum GPA required for completing the program?
-(Leave blank if you indicated that a minimum GPA is not required in the table above.)
+(Leave blank if you above.) indicated that a minimum GPA is s not required in the table

 2.75

 Please provide any additional information about the information provided above:

-Please provide any additional information about the information provided above:

-All candidates are required to demonstrate their content area expertise by achieving a state minimum score on an endorsement-specific Praxis or National Evaluation Series assessment prior to being admitted to our EPP on the job-embedded practitioner license.
-Therefore, we do not require a minimum GPA in content area coursework at this time.
-The Praxis or National Evaluation Series assessment also serves as an admissions assessment in lieu of the ACT, SAT, or Praxis Core, as these candidates must hold an undergraduate degree as outlined in Tennessee State Board of Education policy.
-At program completion, our licensing officer does review students' internal transcripts in order to submit them to the Tennessee Office of Educator Licensing.
-Candidates are responsible for submitting previous transcripts for the initial EPP application as well as to the state as licensing documentation.
+All candidates are required to demonstrate content area expertise prior to admission endorsement-specific Praxis or National Evaluation Series assessment, or (2) by den area coursework.
+The admission criteria depends upon the endorsement area selected.
+The Praxis or National Evaluation Series assessment also serves as an admissions a candidates must hold an undergraduate degree as outlined in Tennessee State Board does review students' internal transcripts in order to submit them to the Tennessee O nonstrating a minimum 3.0 undergod in accordance with Tennessee assessment in lieu of the ACT, SAd of Education policy.
+At program raduate major GPA in content State Board of Education policy T, or Praxis Core, as these completion, our licensing office

+submitting previous transcripts for the initial EPP application as well as to the state as licensing documentation.
 The minimum required GPAs at admission and completion differ due to their respective governing policies.
 The minimum admission GPA of 3.0 is dictated by graduate program admission criteria.
+(Conditional admission of candidates with a GPA below this standard is permitted.)
 However, the minimum completion GPA of 2.75 reflects the EPP licensure standard's minimum requirement.
 That being said, the vast majority of candidates exceed this minimum completion GPA.